ProxySQL/docker-images/README.md

 - based on upstream images
 - added runtime dependencies

-#### HowTo
+#### HowTo native-arch
-run make inside of one of the folders to build images, e.g:
+run make inside of one of the folders to build native image, e.g.:

     # cd build-images
     # make clean
+    # make [target]

+#### HowTo multi-arch
+run make inside of one of the folders to build multi-arch images, supported architectures are amd64 and arm64. e.g.:

+    # cd build-images
+    # make clean
-    # make proxysql-build-debian11
+    # make -f Makefile.multiarch [target]

 #### Setup Docker for multiarch